 The reason why DNS leaks occur is due to inappropriate configuration of network settings and VPN connections.
 In most cases, these issues are OS specific.
 For example on Windows, that is more affected by DNS leaks than other OS’s, the problem is that the DNS server assigned by the LAN gateway is preferred by the OS over the DNS server assigned by the VPN service.
 Usually the DNS server address assigned is the LAN gateway itself, which will forward the DNS queries to the ISP’s DNS service.
 The worst part of DNS traffic is that it is not encrypted and can be used to disclose your browsing activity.

 Connect to the VPN and check for DNS leaks using ipx.ac, www.dnsleaktest.com, ipleak.net.

 What are the DNS server IPs that they detect?
 Does any of them look like it belongs to your ISP? if so, you are affected by a DNS leak.
 If the reported IP addresses are those of your VPN provider, it means that the DNS traffic is secure and you aren’t leaking.

 The DNS leak problem is most frequent on Windows.
-To fix it, switch from using DHCP to static DNS server.
-Use public DNS services like 18.104.22.168 or some recommended DNS service from Open NIC Project.
-As long as your DNS service is not your own home router/DHCP server, it should fix the DNS leak problem.
+To fix it, switch from using Automatic to static DNS servers.
+Set public DNS services like 220.127.116.11, 18.104.22.168, nextdns.io on your network adapters, both for IPv4 and IPv6 or better just disable IPv6.
+As long as your DNS server is not your own home router/DHCP server, it should fix the DNS leak problem.

 Another fix is to use the built-in feature of your VPN software, if the VPN provider has software support for DNS Leaks protection.